leofcoin/leofcoin-core/README.md

 ## Info
 Hardcoded to the Olivia (testnet) network untill further notice or even offial release.

+## How does it work
+- starts daemon
+- gui waits 15 seconds for peer connections before continueing when none found
+- searches the longest chain and starts syncing using the chain.links names (block hashes)

 ## Developers
 ### Starting core in devmode
 Never wait for builds again,